arpitbbhayani/system-design-questions/image-service.md

 # Requirements

 <!--rs-->
-*The problem statement is something to start with, be creative and dive into product details and add constraints and features you think are important.
-Be creative, if you want.*
+*The problem statement is something to start with, be creative and dive into the product details and add constraints and features you think would be important.*
 <!--re-->

 ## Core Requirements